Guidebolt/knowledge/meta/general-principles.md

 ## Principle of Module Completion

 Complex parallel work involves long, interweaving sequences of thoughts and actions.
 Modules are versatile checkpoints that bring partial closure to whirlpools of subject-matter focus.
 When modules are incomplete, tools and materials and thoughts are scattered in the physical and mental environment.
 Module completion reorganizes the workspace.

+## Principle of Key Element Organization

+Key tasks can be defined and prioritized in a checklist.

+Key limits can be defined and cross-examined in a constraint list.

+Key design choices can be defined and referenced in a central document.